Kaggle/kaggle-api/documentation/tutorials.md

     # You might also remove or update flax_model.params if it's being replaced
     ```

-3.  **Create the new model instance version.** You need to specify the parent model instance and provide version notes.
+3.  **Create the new model variation version.** You need to specify the parent model variation and provide version notes.
 The files from the `-p` path will form the contents of this new version.

     ```bash
-    # Replace YOUR_USERNAME and model/instance slugs accordingly
+    # Replace YOUR_USERNAME and the slugs for model and variation accordingly
-    kaggle models instances versions create YOUR_USERNAME/my-awesome-ai-model/jax/jax-implementation -p . -n "Second version with updated parameters"
+    kaggle models variations versions create YOUR_USERNAME/my-awesome-ai-model/jax/jax-implementation -p . -n "Second version with updated parameters"
     ```
     *Note: The `-p .` means all files in the current directory will be uploaded as part of this new version.
 If you only want to upload `flax_model_v2.params`, ensure only it (and any other V2 files) are in a directory and point `-p` to that directory, or manage your files carefully.*

-4.  **Verify on Kaggle.com.** Go to your model instance page on Kaggle (e.g., `YOUR_USERNAME/my-awesome-ai-model/jax/jax-implementation`) by clicking on the [`Models` tab on `Your Work`](https://www.kaggle.com/work/models).
+4.  **Verify on Kaggle.com.** Go to your model variation page on Kaggle (e.g., `YOUR_USERNAME/my-awesome-ai-model/jax/jax-implementation`) by clicking on the [`Models` tab on `Your Work`](https://www.kaggle.com/work/models).
 You should see a new version (e.g., version 2) listed with your notes and the new files.

 ## Tutorial: How to Submit to a Competition